luetkemj/snail6/README.md

 The sixth iteration of snail.
 A roguelike built to learn how to build roguelikes.

 This iteration features a [canned ECS architecture](https://github.com/ddmills/geotic) mixed with a full bag of tips and tricks learned from the last 5 iterations.

+## Scripts

+`npm start` Run the app local with webpack dev server on port 8080.

+`npm test` Run all tests

+`npm run preprod` Build the application and run dist locally via python SimpleHTTPServer at port 8000

+`npm run deploy` Build application and deploy to github pages